-Principle Comment Lay solid foundations for management and oversight 1.1 A listed entity should disclose:(a) the respective roles and responsibilities of its board and management; and(b) those matters expressly reserved to the board and those delegated to management.
+Principle Comment Lay solid foundations for management and oversight 1.1 A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
 The Company's Corporate Governance Manual (CGM) includes a board charter (disclosed on the website) which outlines the specific responsibilities of the directors.
 The Board delegates responsibility for the day-to-day operations and administration of the Company to the Managing Director (or equivalent - ie. Executive Chairman).
 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or reelect a director.
-There have been no new appointments to the Board since the Company listed on the ASX in 2012, prior to which time thorough checks were completed on all directors.
-Should the Company act to appoint any new director in the future, then appropriate checks will be undertaken. ✓ A profile of each director is included in the Annual Report and in any notice of meeting where a director is standing for re-election.
+Three directors were appointed before the Company listed on the ASX in 2012, prior to which time thorough checks were completed.
+Linton Putland commenced as a director in August 2018 and Eric Vincent commenced as a director in March 2020 and appropriate checks were undertaken before they were appointed to the Board.
+A profile of each director is included in the Annual Report and in any notice of meeting where a director is standing for re-election.
 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. ✓ The Company has a written agreement in place with each director and senior executive which sets out the term of their appointment.
 Any material variations to written agreements with directors are disclosed to the ASX.
 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. ✓ The company secretary reports directly to the Executive Chairman and communicates with all directors on a regular basis.
 1.5 A listed entity should: (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them, and either: The Company's CGM includes a diversity policy (disclosed on the website) which has the objective of providing a fair and equitable workplace, free from discrimination related to age, gender, ethnic, cultural or other personal factors, in which diversity enhances the Company's performance and shareholder value. ✓ The establishment of measurable diversity objectives is considered annually by the Board.
 Given the Company's small size, the Board does not think it is yet appropriate to include measurable objectives in relation to gender.
-As the Company grows and requires more employees, the Company will continue to review this policy and amend as appropriate.
+As the Company grows and requires more